All You Need To Know About The Bradley Method For Childbirth

 The Bradley Birth Method is a class that is based on the belief that when husbands (or other partners) are present for birth moms and babies are safer and healthier.
 By preparing the body and mind, natural unmedicated birth is available to most moms.

-I hope this article helped you understand the pros and cons of Bradley classes compared to Transformational Birth.
+I hope this article helped you understand the pros and cons of Bradley classes compared to Birth Undone.
 We would LOVE to help you prepare for a fabulous birth.
 Our next class starts on the first of the month!
 If you have any questions reach out to Suzzie at contact @shebirthsbravely.com.